03 December, 2020

 3. OFFERS END-TO-END SOLUTIONS

 Minimize the chances of setbacks by choosing a provider that offers an end-to-end logistics solution that covers the entire supply chain.
-Outsourcing your e-commerce warehousing and order fulfillment along with transportation and pick-and-pack to an experienced 3PL provider places your logistical operations in good hands, while giving you more time to focus on other areas of your business.
+Outsourcing your Ecommerce warehousing and order fulfillment along with transportation and pick-and-pack to an experienced 3PL provider places your logistical operations in good hands, while giving you more time to focus on other areas of your business.

 4. INCORPORATES RETURNS

-If you’re running an ecommerce business, you already know that returns are going to happen from time to time.
+If you’re running an Ecommerce business, you already know that returns are going to happen from time to time.
 Small business owners may have no problem personally processing returns, but once your brand begins to grow, seriously consider working with a 3PL provider that does the work for you.

 Between 15-40% of online purchases are returned, and returns are especially common during the holiday season.
 In 2019, an estimated $41.6 billion in online sales was lost due to returns.